mozilla/fathom-fox/README.md

 Also reachable from the toolbar button is the ruleset trainer.
-Once you have collected a few dozen sample pages, labeled the interesting elements, and sketched out a ruleset, this automatically comes up with coefficients that deliver the most accuracy.
-Basically, you open the trainer and then drag a pile of samples into the same Firefox window; the trainer will then iteratively try your ruleset against all those tabs, working through different sets of coefficients until an optimum is reached.
+Once you have collected a few dozen sample pages, labeled the interesting elements, and sketched out a ruleset, this automatically derives coefficients that deliver the most accuracy.
+Basically, you open the trainer and then drag a pile of samples into the same Firefox window; the trainer will then try your ruleset against all those tabs, working through different sets of coefficients until an optimum is reached.

 So that you don't have to fork FathomFox itself, your rulesets go into a second webextension that you author, the so-called "trainee" extension.
 An example is [Fathom Trainees](https://github.com/mozilla/fathom-trainees).
 See its readme for more.

-For now, the trainer's transition function is hard-coded to try integral values, even negative ones.
+For now, the Trainer's transition function is hard-coded to try integral values, even negative ones.
 This was chosen to work well with rulesets that keep their scores within the fuzzy-logic range of (0, 1).
-This carries the dual advantages of giving each score an intuitive interpretation as a probability and making types more composable, since the composition, once we add a future nth-root final step to type finalization, will also be within (0, 1).
+This carries the dual advantages of giving each score an intuitive interpretation as a probability and making types more composable, since the composition, once we add a future nth-root step to type finalization, will also be within (0, 1).
 Adding another rule to your ruleset will no longer blow through any numeric thresholds you had programmed in.

 ## Tips

-* Before freezing pages with the Developer Tools panel, use Firefox's Responsive Design mode (command-option-M) to set a repeatable window size.
-  Set the same window size during training.
+* Before freezing pages with the Developer Tools panel, use Firefox's Responsive Design mode (command-option-M) to set a repeatable 1024x768 window size.
+The Training automatically sets this same size during training.
 This will ensure that the proper CSS (which may be driven by media queries) will be frozen (and later reloaded) with the page.
 * For maximum fidelity, do your corpus capture in a clean copy of Firefox with no other add-ons.
 Some ad blockers will make changes to the DOM, like adding style attributes to ad iframes to hide them.